 Throughout its history DTI has maintained a client-centric focus, and sustained growth allows the company to leverage a unique balance of a national footprint and economies of scale with local decision-making abilities and high quality service delivery.

-DTI is recognized today as one of the largest privately held, independent providers of legal information management services in the U.S.
+DTI is recognized today as the largest privately held legal process outsourcing company in the U.S.